Embracing the cyclical nature of the mining sector

 Artisanal workings up to 150m long & 40m deep

 Joint Venture Partner:

-The 28.5km2 Sebessounkoto project is located approximately 15km south east of the Diba project and hosts a 2.7km long gold in soil anomaly as well as a number of active and historic artisanal workings which are up to 120m long and 30m deep.
-Trenching results, undertaken by LSE listed Randgold Resources (LSE: RSS), which had a joint venture with Legend Gold Corp on the project, reportedly returned up to 0.68g/t Au over 61.4m.
+The 28.5km2 Sebessounkoto Sud project is located approximately 15km south east of the Diba project and hosts a 2.7km long gold in soil anomaly as well as a number of active and historic artisanal workings which are up to 150m long and 40m deep.
+Trenching results, undertaken by LSE listed Randgold Resources (LSE: RRS), which had a joint venture with Legend Gold Corp on the project, reportedly returned up to 0.68g/t Au over 61.4m.
 The joint venture between Legend and Randgold ended in 2016.

 A regional soil sampling programme completed by previous owners of the project on a 500m x 250m (and in places 250m x 100m) grid identified a number of gold in soil anomalies.
 The programme was completed between 2005 and 2007 and along with subsequent auger programmes and termite mound sampling a 2.7km long northeast striking anomaly has been defined.

 Ground induced polarisation (IP), high resolution resistivity + induced polarisation (HIRIP) and ground magnetics surveys were completed by Terra Tec Mali Sarl between 2006 and 2007.
 A regional airborne VTEM surveying was then completed by Geotech Airborne Limited in 2008 followed by a ground gravity survey.